 The roots of American music run deep in North Carolina.
 Musicians from North Carolina have made brilliant, groundbreaking contributions to many of America’s most important musical genres: John Coltrane, Nina Simone, and Thelonious Monk in jazz; Charlie Poole, Earl Scruggs, and Doc Watson in bluegrass; Elizabeth Cotten, Blind Boy Fuller, and Etta Baker in Piedmont blues; Reverend Faircloth Barnes and Shirley Caesar in gospel; Maceo and Melvin Parker, Nat Jones and George Clinton in funk; and Link Wray, Roberta Flack, James Taylor, and Don Gibson in rock, R&B, pop and country.

-The State of North Carolina, through the Department of Natural & Cultural Resources and the North Carolina Arts Council have developed The Year of Music campaign: Come Hear NC.
+The State of North Carolina, through the Department of Natural & Cultural Resources and the North Carolina Arts Council, launched Come Hear North Carolina after Governor Roy Cooper declared 2019 the North Carolina Year of Music.

 Join our campaign by subscribing to our monthly newsletter and to our RSS feed for daily posts, podcasts, videos and trivia about North Carolina music.

 Share your favorite North Carolina music memories, artists and venues by tagging us on social and using #ComeHearNC and join us at one of our special music events.

 North Carolina has long been an innovator of musical institutions.
 North Carolina had the first state-supported orchestra in the nation, the North Carolina Symphony, and the Blue Ridge Music Trails of North Carolina and the African American Music Trails of Eastern North Carolina are among the first cultural tourism projects that focus on music in the country.